hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 Beyond these tasks, there's the challenge of working with an event handler for streaming data, which is not always straightforward.
 Additionally, packaging all these components into a black-box-like application is necessary to empower the entire data team to work with it, regardless of their technical expertise.
 Moreover, generalizing this solution for any conceivable use case poses an even more significant undertaking.

 The solution presented in this post using [KX Insights Enterprise](https://kx.com/products/kdb-insights-enterprise/) wraps all this complexity in a user-friendly web interface, eliminating the need for the data team to possess intricate technical knowledge.
-To walk the reader through this tool as easily as possible, we will follow the recommended steps of KX Insights, which can be seen in the following image:
+To walk the reader through this tool as easily as possible, we will follow the recommended steps of Kx Insights Enterprise, which can be seen in the following image:

 ![]({{ site.baseurl }}/assets/2023/12/19/overview.png)